Skip to main content

 Typically a bond of 4 weeks' rent is held by the bond authority.
 Each state and territory will have specific regulations about the maximum amount permitted.
 We’d encourage you to visit the following pages for further information:

 Do I have to lodge the bond?
-Can I just keep it safe sitting in my bank account?
+Can I keep it in my bank account instead?

 In all states except the Northern Territory, it's a legal requirement to lodge the bond with the bond authority.
 Failure to do so can result in severe financial penalties.